How to Effectively Market Your Ecommerce Business on Social Media Platforms

-As of 2021, more than 4.2 billion people across the globe use social media, which is a little over half the world’s population.
-The most popular platforms include Facebook, YouTube, WhatsApp, and Instagram.
+As of 2024, 5.04 billion people across the globe use social media, which is over half the world’s population.

-Social media is a popular place for consumers, which is one reason ecommerce businesses should have a presence.
-Moreover, research indicates that 39.6% of consumers use social media as their preferred communication channel with a brand.
+Social media is a popular place for consumers, which is one reason ecommerce brands should have a presence.

 • It provides real-time updates for fast, straightforward communication.